madfish-solutions/quipuswap-farming/test.md

 17. `transfer`:

     - ✅ should fail if farm not found;
-    - ✅ should fail if self to self transfer;
     - ✅ should fail if transfer destination address is equal to contract address;
     - ✅ should fail if not operator is trying to transfer tokens;
     - ✅ should fail if insufficient balance;